sbb-design-systems/sbb-angular/src/angular/select/select.md

 ### Creating groups of options

-The `<sbb-option-group>` element can be used to group common options under a subheading.
+The `<sbb-optgroup>` element can be used to group common options under a subheading.
-The name of the group can be set using the label property of `<sbb-option-group>`.
+The name of the group can be set using the label property of `<sbb-optgroup>`.

 ```html
 <h4>With option groups</h4>